The Pentacon Six System

 Exakta 66

-Exakta produced a very smart low-profile non-metering prism for the Exakta 66, and this may still be available new from Foto Walser (see Links) and possibly some other sources.
+Exakta produced a very smart low-profile non-metering prism for the Exakta 66.
+This is on rare occasions offered on the internet.
 Inside, it contains what looks like an unmodified Pentacon Six plain prism.

 [C442-15A]